Journalism Trainee Scheme

 You will be required to complete an application form.
 The form consists of questions that will allow you to tell us about your experience, how you can help us to better reach our audiences and your ideas for a story.
 This is followed by a series of questions, which will give us an insight into how you would behave in certain work scenarios as a journalist at the BBC.

-After the closing date on the 4th April 2018, your application will be reviewed and we will be in touch by the end of April to inform you if you have progressed to the next stage.
-This stage is a video interview and you will be asked to answer one or a few questions.
-This will help us get to know you better as you will need to submit a video response.
+After the closing date on 7th February 2019, your application will be reviewed and if we like what we see you will go through to the next stage.
+This stage is a video interview and you will be asked to answer one or more questions.
+This will help us to get to know you better as you will need to submit a video response.

-The successful candidates at the video interview stage will be invited to an assessment centre day which takes place in June or July.
-The scheme will begin in September 2018.
+The successful candidates at the video interview stage will be invited to an assessment centre day which takes in late May.
+The scheme will begin in September 2019.

 You will have the opportunity to let us know if you have a disability both on the application form and before your assessment.